lablup/backend.ai-manager/MIGRATION.md

   with the superadmin privilege to resync the image database.
 The old etcd image database will no longer be used.

+* The manager now has replacible distributed lock backend.
+The new default is "filelock" which is suitable for single-node manager deployments.
+Change this value to "pg_advisory" to restore the behavior of previous versions.
+Since 22.03, there is a new backend "etcd" which uses etcd as the highly-available lock backend.

 * (TODO) storage-proxy related stuffs

 * Configure an explicit cron job to execute `backend.ai mgr clear-history -r {retention}` which trims old